Engineer based in Royal Leamington Spa.

 }

-An explanation, implementation & demonstration of Rollback Networking within Unity.
+An explanation, implementation & demonstration of Rollback Networking with C#, using Unity as a display engine.

 The video has had overwhelmingly positive feedback from people looking for resources on the

-I'm a huge fan of fighting games and rollback has revolutionized the way they are played online.
+I love fighting games, and rollback has revolutionized the way they are played online.

-As part of an Unreal Engine 4 mechanics showcase, I created a custom portal system alongside a character controller.
-The portals make use of render textures and a lot of math to create an illusion of a portal.
+As part of an Unreal Engine mechanics showcase, I created a custom portal system alongside a character controller.
+The portals make use of render textures (and a lot of math) to create the illusion of a portal with depth.
 They can handle both the player and interactable objects travelling through them.

 void APortalManager::UpdatePortalView(APortalActor* Portal)